naztronaut/RaspberryPi-RGBW-Control/README.md

 I will also include a version of the zip in this repo as a backup.

-After you install pigpiod, run it with:
+After you install `pigpiod`, run it with:

 ```bash
 sudo pigpiod